Russian opposition leader aide charged with plotting riots

-MOSCOW, Oct 18 (Reuters) - An aide to a prominent protest leader who organised street demonstrations against President Vladimir Putin was charged on Thursday with plotting mass disorder in Moscow.
+MOSCOW (Reuters) - An aide to a prominent protest leader who organized street demonstrations against President Vladimir Putin was charged on Thursday with plotting mass disorder in Moscow.

 Kostantin Lebedev was taken in for questioning, along with his boss Sergei Udaltsov, after dawn raids on Wednesday that critics say are part of a coordinated campaign to use the judicial system to sideline anti-Kremlin activists.

-“Lebedev did not admit his guilt and refused to testify about the circumstances of his alleged organisation of mass disorder,” Russia’s Investigative Committee said in a statement.
+“Lebedev did not admit his guilt and refused to testify about the circumstances of his alleged organization of mass disorder,” Russia’s Investigative Committee said in a statement.

 A Moscow court was expected to decide later in the day whether Lebedev, who faces 10 years in prison if convicted, would remain in custody pending his trial.

 Udaltsov was released without charge on condition he remain in Moscow.
-Both men deny the accusations levelled against them.
+Both men deny the accusations leveled against them.

 The case against the two men has added political overtones because it is being conducted by the Investigative Committee, which reports directly to Putin.